aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ## Setting search scopes

+When searching using the global search box (regardles of the selecting class, file or other search tabs) we can change the scope of the search to encompass just the project files or the project and composer packages in the `vendor` directory or everywhere in the system or other available search scopes including custom search scopes that we can create.

+The scope that is used can be selected using the dropdown on the right side in the global search box.

 For PhpStorm to search composer vendor folder

 configured/initialized composer for my PHP project.
 Now All folders in my /vendor directory are listed as "library root" and are not searched when using "Find In Path..."